CirclesUBI/land-local/readme.md

 ### Run the stack
 1. Choose which mode you want to use and `cd` into the corresponding directory (modes/from-image or modes/from-source)
 2. Run `docker compose up -d`
-3. Run `watch docker compose ps` and wait until all services become available (aren't restarting)
+3. Run `watch docker compose ps` and wait until all services are started and healthy.

-   ___Note:___ All '*-init' containers will exit and remain in that state once they finished their work.
-This is normal.
+### Access the UI
-4. First visit https://api-server.localhost and accept the self-signed certificate
+1. First visit https://api-server.localhost and accept the self-signed certificate
-5. Then visit https://o-platform.localhost and accept the self-signed certificate to access the UI
+2. To login, visit https://o-platform.localhost/#/passport/actions/login/0 and accept the self-signed certificate
-6. In the process of creating an account you will be asked for an invitation.
-   Visit http://localhost:1234/ to get a list of possible inviters and their invitation QR-code.
+3. Set a PIN
+4. Complete the survey
+5. Scan the invite code from http://localhost:1234/Person_1.png and click "Next"
+6. Click "Sign-up now"
-7.
+7. Click "Sign-up now" again
+8. When asked if you want to import or create a new account, click "Import existing"
+9. Copy the keyphrase from http://localhost:1234/key_phrase.txt into the textbox and click "Connect recovery code"
+10. Select one of the safes which name starts with "Person_" and click "Connect"
+11. Next, click "Proceed"
+12. Finished.
+You should now see the dashboard at https://o-platform.localhost/#/home

 ### Stop the stack
 1. `cd` to the mode directory (from-image or from-source) from which you started the stack